ysc2229-s1-23/DSA-Final-Project-Pathfinding-Algorithms/README.md

 ## Acknowledgements

-- Thanks to Prof EJ our DSA professor, and our peer tutors Nihal and Vibilan, for input and guidance.
+- Thanks to Prof EJ, and our peer tutors Nihal and Vibilan, for input and guidance over the course of the semester.
 - Code was adapted from A* Pathfinding Visualization Tutorial by Tech With Tim : https://www.youtube.com/watch?v=JtiK0DOeI4A